 For direct emissions, apply unmodified emission factors that include only the direct warming effects of the gases emitted.
-For air travel and air freight, you need to apply the emission factors that include a radiative forcing multiplier.
-(Note the air travel and air freight factors in the measuring emissions guide (Ministry for the Environment, 2022) include radiative forcing multipliers by default.)
+For air travel and air freight, you need to apply the emission factors that include a radiative forcing multiplier.8 (Note the air travel and air freight factors in the measuring emissions guide (Ministry for the Environment, 2024) include options with and without radiative forcing multipliers.)